Learning Compact Boolean Networks: Pruning Algorithm

-We present the pruning algorithm used to compute the effective number of Boolean operations (\#BOPs) after training here.
-This pruning algorithm serves as a minimal post-processing step to remove trivial and disconnected neurons from the learned network, providing a more accurate estimate of the inference complexity.
-In addition, it provides insights into the potential of further applying logic synthesis techniques to optimize the learned networks.
+We use the pruning algorithm in this appendix to compute the effective number of Boolean operations (\#BOPs) after training.
+This lightweight post-processing step removes trivial and disconnected neurons from the learned network, giving a more faithful estimate of Boolean-network inference complexity before hardware synthesis.

-First, we exclude constant neurons (\ie $B_1$ and $B_{16}$, since we can implement all of them with a single constant neuron in the circuit), identity neurons (\ie $B_4$ and $B_6$, since they can be directly removed from the circuit) and negation neurons (\ie $ B_{11}$ and $B_{13}$, since they can be composed with the preceding or following neurons).
-Then, we remove all neurons that are not connected to the final output layer and therefore can be safely eliminated without affecting the network's output.
-A detailed pruning procedure is provided in \cref{alg:pruning}.
-We remark that since only \#BOPs are desired, we used an alternative GPU-based implementation to speed up the computation.
+First, we exclude constant neurons (\ie $B_1$ and $B_{16}$), since they can share a single constant source in the circuit.
+We also remove identity neurons (\ie $B_4$ and $B_6$) by rewiring their inputs, and negation neurons (\ie $B_{11}$ and $B_{13}$) by composing the negation with adjacent operations.
+We then remove neurons that are not connected to the final output layer, since they do not affect the network output. \Cref{alg:pruning} gives the procedure.
+In our experiments, we use an equivalent GPU-based implementation to compute \#BOPs efficiently.

-When comparing against DiffLogicNet and TreeLogicNet, we apply the same pruning procedure to their learned networks to ensure a fair comparison of \#BOPs.
-Therefore, this pruning step is weaker than the logic synthesis techniques used in \citet{petersen2022deep,petersen2024convolutional}.
-Nevertheless, we find the \#BOPs after pruning is comparable to those reported in \citet{petersen2022deep,petersen2024convolutional}, indicating that our pruning procedure is sufficient for estimating the inference complexity of Boolean networks.
+When comparing against DiffLogicNet and TreeLogicNet, we apply the same pruning procedure to all learned networks to ensure a fair comparison of \#BOPs.
+This pruning step is intentionally simpler than full logic synthesis, which can perform more advanced hardware-level simplification and mapping.
+Nevertheless, the resulting \#BOPs are comparable to those reported in \citet{petersen2022deep,petersen2024convolutional}, indicating that this procedure is sufficient for estimating Boolean-network complexity in the main comparisons.